 I created The Expert of Choice to facilitate that process.

 Look at one of my clients, for example.
-Sonia Montes De Oca (owner of SMDO Design) used to introduce herself simply as an interior designer.
-At networking events, people didn’t see how her expertise could serve them.
-As she went through my program, we uncovered her passion and skill in creative artistry that goes beyond trendy designs and popular colors.
-She gained a deeper appreciation for the value of how, in her words, “I get into their heads so I can design for them.”
-Now she introduces herself as "I design spaces especially for you to make you feel happy."
-Now, that’s a message that people start a conversation with.
-She is now booked full with clients.
+Sonia used to introduce herself at networking events simply as a commercial interior designer and say "let me know if you're interested in my services."
+People typically weren't.
+As she went through my program, we uncovered her passion for developing relationships with her clients and her distinctive skill in creative artistry.
+She gained a deeper self-appreciation for the value of how, in her words, “I get into my clients' heads so I can design for them.”
+Now she introduces herself as "I design spaces especially for your business to make your customers feel happy to be there."
+Now, that’s a message that gets people interested.

-If you have expertise that you’d like to apply to solving problems that matter to you, I invite you to book your complimentary strategy call with me.
+If you would like to apply your expertise to solving problems that matter to you, I invite you to book your free Discovery Call with me.
 We’ll discuss your challenges and how I might support you in realizing your dreams.

 Marylyn is great to work with, and I can always rely on her to uphold high standards.
 I find her characteristic inclination toward innovation to be refreshing and inspiring. – Gabriel Rojas, Sr. Manager of Software Engineering at T Rowe Price